ascillitoe/minimal-mistakes/_posts/2020-04-09-Uncertainty-quantification-for-computational-simulations.md

 # Computing moments with polynomials vs random sampling

-Before getting to *forward propagation* on a real CFD example, lets first explore the motivation for using Effective Quadratures for this, by comparing it to a random sampling approach.
+Before getting to *forward propagation* on a real CFD example, lets first explore the motivation for using *equadratures* for this, by comparing it to a random sampling approach.
 It is important to note that often we are not interested in the actual PDF of our QoI $y$, but only its statistical moments, the first four of which are shown in Figure 2.
 Here we will focus on the first two, the mean $\bar{y}$ and variance $Var(y)$, which often tell us sufficient information about the uncertainty in our QoI's.

 {% include figure.html
     image_path="assets/images/posts/cfd_uq/moments.jpg"